petertwigg/petertwigg.github.io/index.md

 Introducing myself and sharing some of my personal journey on my meditation path.
 I hope you can find my channel useful in your own meditation practice.
 ##### Latest Videos - Refer to [Posts](/blog) for a complete list.

-{% include video.html id="ijO2d8ZyyBQ" title="How Do You Experience Your Life Force?" %}
+{% include video.html id="ijO2d8ZyyBQ" title="How Do You Experience Your Life Force?"%}
 I show how you can feel your life force in 3 minutes.
 Simples!
 Tips, techniques & context to help improve your meditation.
 #meditation #mindfulness #etheric #lifeforce #energy @petertwiggmeditation